JonahDW/Purity-completeness/README.md

-                        preserve the number counts from the simulated catalog and sources are injected from a randomly chose patch of the catalog. (default = False) --no_delete           Do not delete pybdsf logs and images
+                        preserve the number counts from the simulated catalog and sources are injected from a randomly chose patch of the catalog. (default = False) --imsize IMSIZE       Specify size of the image in degrees for generating source positions.
+If the image is circular this is the diameter.
+By default this is read from the image header.
+  --square              Generate sources positions in a square rather than
+                        circle.
+  --no_delete           Do not delete pybdsf logs and images
 ```

 ## purity.py